 Workers’ compensation laws were a legislative response to the common law torts order placing limits on the extent to which employees could sue their employers in respect of injuries sustained during employment.

-Defamation In the “McLibel case” two were involved in the second-longest case in UK history for publishing an article criticizing McDonald’s restaurants.
+In the “McLibel case” two were involved in publishing an article criticizing McDonald’s restaurants.

 Defamation is tarnishing the reputation of someone; it is in two parts, slander and libel.
 Slander is spoken defamation and libel is printed and broadcast defamation, both share the same features.
 Defaming someone entails making a factual assertion for which evidence does not exist.
-Defamation does not affect or hinder the voicing of opinions, but does occupy the same fields as rights to free speech in the First Amendment to the Constitution of the United States, or the European Convention of Human Rights’s Article 10.
+Defaming does’nt affect or hinder the voicing of opinions, but does occupy the same fields as rights to free speech.
+See the First Amendment to the Constitution of the United States, or the European Convention of Human Rights’ Article 10.
 Related to defamation in the U.S. are the actions for misappropriation of publicity, invasion of privacy, and disclosure.
 Abuse of process and malicious prosecution are often classified as dignitary torts as well.

-Intentional torts are any intentional acts that are reasonably foreseeable to cause harm to an individual, and that do so.
-Intentional torts have several subcategories, including torts against the person, including assault, battery, false imprisonment, intentional infliction of emotional distress, and fraud.
+Intentional torts are any deliberate acts that are reasonably foreseeable to cause harm to an individual, and that do so.
+These torts have subcategories, including torts against the person, assault, battery, false imprisonment, intentional infliction of emotional distress, and fraud.
 Property torts involve any intentional interference with the property rights of the claimant(plaintiff).
 Those commonly recognized include trespass to land, trespass to chattels(personal property), and conversion.